mulesoft-consulting/mule4-templates-using-archetypes/sys-api/src/main/resources/archetype-resources/README.md

 # ${artifactId}
-This is a Mule 4.1.x Experience API using API Management.
+This is a Mule 4.1 a System API using API Management.

 Note, the scope features of minimal-logging are only displayed correctly by the latest Studio versions.